james2doyle/ohdoylerules.com/content/web/varnish-for-static-sites.md

----
++++
-Title: "Varnish For Static Sites"
+title = "Varnish For Static Sites" date = "2015-09-20"
-Date: "2015-09-20"
-Category: "Web"
+category = "Web"
-Template: "post"
+template = "post.html"
-Description: "a small tutorial for how to setup Varnish cache for a flat site running on Apache"
-Keywords: ["varnish", "flat", "file", "site", "apache", "ubuntu", "install", "setup", "config"]
+description = "a small tutorial for how to setup Varnish cache for a flat site running on Apache" [taxonomies] keywords = ["varnish", "flat", "file", "site", "apache", "ubuntu", "install", "setup", "config"]
----
++++

 Recently, [my company](http://warpaintmedia.ca) had a request to build a series of sites that could handle huge bursts of traffic.
 I asked some friends of mine, what a good solution for this would be.
 All of them said [Varnish](https://www.varnish-cache.org/).